ALdente95/ALdente95/README.md

 - 👋 Hi, I’m Andrew Lim
-- 🌱 I’m currently learning Fullstack development, Python
+- 🌱 I’m currently learning Fullstack development and Python
 - Learning resources: The Odin Project and Angela Yu's 100 days of code.
 <!---
 ALdente95/ALdente95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.